-The CDC implies that knowledge of the regions where HIV and AIDS has the greatest impact, informs the equitable distribution of resources for prevention and education in those areas.
+The CDC implies that knowledge of the regions where HIV and AIDS have the greatest impact, informs the equitable distribution of resources for prevention and education in those areas.
 The CDC also suggests that its approach to the HIV crisis is driven by the 2010 National HIV/AIDS Strategy introduced by President Obama.
-The four main tenets of the strategy are to: lower the infection rate, expand healthcare availability and improve the quality of life for those who are HIV positive, lower HIV-related health inequalities, attain a more organized federal approach to the HIV crisis.
+The four main tenets of the strategy are to: lower the infection rate, expand healthcare availability and improve the quality of life for those who are HIV positive, lower HIV-related health inequalities, and attain a more organized federal approach to the HIV crisis.

 To assist the Dixon family and others with HIV in the rural South, June Cross shares the following ways to get involved: